 The PRISMA Detector Lab promotes the collaboration and facilitates the exchange of experiences and technologies within PRISMA+.
 It consists of laboratories and workplaces, where scientists with different expertise and students share a common environment and infrastructure.
 As part of the collaborative development, the Detector Lab offers access to its own specialized laboratories, high-quality equipment and design software.
 For the test and characterization of detectors and electronics, also the electron and photon beams at MAMI and the irradiation facility at TRIGA are available.

-In order to support the experimental activities in the research areas, the Detector Lab is organized in three branches:
+In order to support the experimental activities in the research areas, the Detector Lab is organized in four branches:

 |Tracking Detectors and Time Projection Chambers (TPC)

-- Construction of drift panels for the muon detector upgrade.
+- Construction of drift panels for the muon detector upgrade (completed)

-- System integration and optimization of the electronics of the Digital Optical Module.
+- Research and development for the electronics and the testing of the Digital Optical Module

 MAGIX at MESA